Do we live in a fair society? What might a fair society look like, and what challenges do we face in trying to create one?

 As the Orwell Youth Prize, we find the man himself is often a good place to start.

 Orwell wrote on a wide range of subjects relating to fairness, from economic distress in Britain in the 1930s, to the impact of the British Empire, and the dynamics of totalitarianism.
 He wrote from his own experience, but he also sought to explore lesser-known stories and perspectives.

 It is important to bear in mind that Orwell was writing almost 100 years ago, so some of the language he uses may seem uncomfortable today.
 Try to think about what has changed and what remains relevant with regards to his subjects.
 Think too about the writing techniques Orwell uses and the imagery that sticks with you as you read.
-We have a host of Orwell resources available for you to get your teeth into, and some helpful context to frame his work.
-Find out more here.
+We have a host of Orwell resources available for you to get your teeth into, and some helpful context on Orwell and fairness to frame his work.
+Find out more.

 THE UK TODAY